 - – This is not going to be a sanctimonious holier than thou site – it’s just chronicling my foray into triathlon which perhaps some people will find interesting.
 Maybe you are doing something similar?
 Tell me…

 - – I loath and detest the expression ‘healthy eating’ and ‘healthy choices’ – I will write more about this another day.
 But I promise to never write about ‘healthy’ food choices.
 To clarify; I agree with the principle but not the condescending and patronising way “healthy choices” can come across!!
 In someways I blame that expression for actually causing some people to choose to deliberately not follow a diet that would be much more fit for purpose for them.

-- – If you are easily offended, believe in political correctness, are a bleeding heart Liberal or worse a member of The Green Party, you are welcome to stay but frankly you are in the wrong place!
+- – If you are easily offended, believe in political correctness, or are imaging that I will put things into cute socially acceptable packages, you are welcome to stay but frankly you are in the wrong place!

 - – Occasionally I will go off topic, but this blog is about swim / bike / run and all that goes with a triathlon lifestyle.
 It chronicles my quest to become a Triathlete.
 If that sort of thing interests you then hopefully we will be similar and perhaps we will get to know each other a little.